 With marijuana and cannabis becoming more and more of a conversation for people throughout the country, it’s no secret that there is some confusion.
 From marijuana to hemp to cannabis to CBD, how are people supposed to know the difference between them?
 We have found that the most challenging to differentiate between can be Hemp and Marijuana.
 Are they the same?
 Is one stronger or better than the other?
 Do they help with different things?
 Is there even a difference?
-If you have considered medical marijuana or hemp as a form of treatment, this is the guide you have been looking for.
-Our experts at Superior Hemp Oil are going to break down what each form of medicine is, how it works, and what makes it different from the other.
+If you have considered medical marijuana or hemp as a form of treatment and found yourself amongst the millions asking those same questions, this is the guide you have been looking for.
+The experts at Superior Hemp Oil are going to break down what each form of medicine is, how it works, and what makes it different from the other.

 What is Medical Marijuana?

 Medical marijuana is a natural and plant-based form of treatment that serves as a medication to treat people with a variety of conditions.
 In the past, marijuana has carried a lot of stigma surrounding it and how it could potentially be a gateway drug.
 However, more and more research has proved that marijuana is not only an excellent form of treatment but that it also is not as dangerous as people once thought.
 Those who have medical marijuana prescriptions can ingest it in a variety of ways, too.
 You can take it orally in the form of food or by using droplets and gummies.
 There is also the option to smoke it or absorb it through patches.